AppledoreM/CKMPM/README.md

 # Compact-Kernel (CK) MPM
 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

-This repository contains an implementation of Compact Kernel Material Point Method (CK-MPM) simulator and a set of example tests.
+This repository contains the official implementation of the [Compact-Kernel Material Point Method (CK-MPM)](https://arxiv.org/pdf/2412.10399) and a set of example tests.
 The tests are built as standalone executables using
 [CMake](https://cmake.org/) and require a working CUDA toolchain.
 The code is built and tested on Ubuntu.

 ## Prerequisites